 Focus Area

 Students must select focus area courses according to guidelines established by the Roy J. Carver Department of Biomedical Engineering.
 Biomedical engineering students choose one of four preapproved focus areas: bioimaging, biomechanics and biomaterials, cellular engineering, or computational bioengineering.
-For details about focus areas and their requirements, visit Focus Areas on the department's website.
+For details about focus areas and their requirements, visit Curriculum Focus Areas on the department's website.

 Each focus area has a group of four required courses (12-13 s.h.) and a list of suggested electives (21 s.h.).